Jon83Carvalho/DataAndArt/README.md

 ## ART 1 - Internet gender GAP
 Is a way to read data from Meta data source about internet gender Gap.
-With it, not only an artistic view of the data but one can find that there might be a correlation between corrupcy and internet gap.
+With it, not only an artistic view of the data but one can find that there might be a correlation between corrupicy and internet gap.